NREL/buildstockbatch/docs/installation.rst

       * Install `Terraform`_.
       * From the buildstockbatch/gcp/ directory, run the following with your chosen GCP project and region (e.g. "us-central1").
-You can optionally specify the names of the storage bucket and artifact registery repository.
+You can optionally specify the names of the storage bucket and artifact registry repository.
 See `main.tf` for more details.

         ::